OmdenaAI/lublin-poland-inflation-chatbot/src/data/forums/README.md

 Forums data

-Data from forums myfico and bogleheads
+Data from forums myfico and bogleheads.
+Links to files on google drive because files are too big.

 Metadata for myfico forum:
 1. Columns: